Improving the quality of healthcare

 For information on how we use data click here

-Data collection for study: Spring 2022
+Data collection for study: Autumn 2022

 Aim:To identify remediable factors in the clinical and organisation of healthcare for people who died from a ‘natural’ or other ‘non-natural’ death whilst detained in prison or were transferred to an acute NHS hospital or hospice, whilst detained.